 What’s your top tip to survive mud season in the western White Mountains?

 Mud season in the western White Mountains isn’t bad as you think.
 As Walsh likes to say, “Don’t go to Vermont.
-The mud is worst there.”
+The mud is worse there.”
 Dufresne recommends, “Get active!
 Mud season is such a great time to prepare for summer hikes, mountain bike rides, and of course, family outings.
 So, start a fitness program.
 Maybe check out a group fitness class, hire a personal trainer, or join an outdoor boot camp class.
 If you want to hike all the 4000-footers, you’ll need strength, flexibility, and stamina.”
 Whether you’re just visiting or thinking about staying awhile in the western White Mountains, Dufresne can undoubtedly help you get in shape for the summer at Live a Little Fitness.
 Home to yoga, boot camp classes, and more, you’ll have tons of fun while also burning some calories.

 What’s one piece of advice would you give people who are interested in visiting the white mountains in the spring?

 Spring is the perfect time of year to get outside and enjoy the fresh mountain air.
 Just take Champagne’s advice, “Spring in the White Mountains is beautiful and quiet.
 Expect that some business establishments will be closed.
 Expect no traffic.
 Expect time to talk and laugh with locals.
 Expect to have many of the walking and hiking trails for yourself to enjoy.
 Expect no bugs.
 Expect the opportunity to see everything come to life.”
 We couldn’t have said it better ourselves!

 Spring in the western White Mountains is a real treat.
 Enjoy the fresh mountain air amongst the blooming wildflowers and the friendly locals who call the area home.